Award-Winning & Accredited Academic Program

 Graduation Requirements

 Coursework requirements for graduation are based on the number of units of credits earned in grades 9 through 12.
 A unit of .5 credit is typically the credit received for a one-semester course.
 A minimum of 25 units of credit shall be required for graduation from high school.
 Specific requirements may be waived with approval from the principal.
 Appeals will be directed to the BLPA Board of Directors.
-Read more about graduation requirements and course information.

 Senior Capstone Project

 The Senior Capstone project provides Seniors with the opportunity to engage in an experience that prepares them for their future and aligns with college and career readiness and pathways exploration.
 Students will use the knowledge and skills they have acquired in their high school courses to present their research.
-The Senior Capstone Project consists of four requirements:
+The Senior Capstone Project consists of these requirements:

 • Research Paper